-Despite being world famous as a global mecca for finance and opulanet living, a stereotype bolstered by the recent success of Crazy Rich Asians, there is a so much more to discover in Singapore.
-One of the most harmonious and plural nations on the planet, this diversity of cultures, ethnicities, and religions bring that all important spark to life here and it is also in this multifariousness that their strength lies.
-If only they would be so accepting of their LGBT community aswell.
+Despite being world-famous as a global mecca for finance and opulent living, a stereotype bolstered by the recent success of Crazy Rich Asians, there is so much more to discover in Singapore.
+One of the most harmonious and plural nations on the planet, this diversity of cultures, ethnicities, and religions, brings that all-important spark to life here, and it is also in this multifariousness that their strength lies.
+If only they would be so accepting of their LGBT community as well.

-Since Singapore’s colonial days, immigrants from India, China and all around the Malay Archipelago have flocked here in search of a better life – similar to New York City, these vibrant community that live, work and play harmoniously together is what makes living here so fascinating.
-Sure, there are the tradtional ethnic enclaves to explore like Little India, Chinatown and Kampong Glam, but in general this is a country which knows how to remain united for a better future.
+Since Singapore’s colonial days, immigrants from India, China, and all around the Malay Archipelago have flocked here in search of a better life – similar to New York City, these vibrant communities that live, work and play harmoniously together is what makes living here so fascinating.
+Sure, there are the traditional ethnic enclaves to explore like Little India, Chinatown, and Kampong Glam, but in general, this is a country that knows how to remain united for a better future.

 In addition to the distinguished food scene, Singapore also offers marvelous shopping, an inspired skyline, pockets of hidden nature, invigorated temples, architectural spectacles, more temptations than we could count – and a public transport network that can whizz you around to everywhere you need to be in no time.

-And, despite what you may have heard, you don’t actually have to spend up large to enjoy your time here with cool budget solutions to accommodation like the Pod Boutique Hotel popping up.
-You can also get cheaper tickets to almost anything in advance including bars and restaraunts on Klook.
+And, despite what you may have heard, you don’t have to spend up large to enjoy your time here with cool budget solutions to accommodation like the Pod Boutique Hotel popping up.
+You can also get cheaper tickets to almost anything in advance, including bars and restaurants on Klook.
 Don’t worry – we have peppered a few of our other tips for Singapore on a budget throughout to ensure you get a taste of the good life too!

-A vibrant garden within a city, Singapore embodies the work hard, play harder concept and if you know where to look, it is impossible to ever be bored here.
-Whether it is your first visit, or your 100th, let us inspire your travels here with these 50 unique things to do in Singapore.
-We are pretty certain you’ll want to extend your stay after this list – or be planning your next visit.
+A vibrant garden within a city, Singapore embodies the work hard, play harder concept, and if you know where to look, it is impossible ever to be bored here.
+Whether it is your first visit or your 100th, let us inspire your travels here with these 50 unique things to do in Singapore.
+We are pretty confident you’ll want to extend your stay after this list – or be planning your next visit.

-Mobile data is fast, cheap and available almost everywhere in Asia so it is no wonder the only way to truly explore like a local, and to get off the beaten track (without worrying about ever being lost) is to get connected.
+Mobile data is fast, cheap, and available almost everywhere in Asia, so it is no wonder the only way to explore like a local, and to get off the beaten track (without worrying about ever being lost), is to get connected.
 So why wait?
 Discover more in Singapore by sorting the best local SIM card now.

 There is just too much to explore here!